feng-xueling/TriGait/README.md

 # TriGait
-The leatest version will be available at https://github.com/YanSun-github/TriGait.
+The latest version will be available at https://github.com/YanSun-github/TriGait.